 Results

+Observed algal assemblages over elevation:

-We observed morphologically distinct snow algae communities at different elevations (Figure 1).
+We observed morphologically distinct snow algae assemblges at different elevations (Figure 1).
 Red snow was prevalent in areas of high solar exposure above treeline, predominantly containing cells similar in appearance to Sanguina nivaloides [14].
 We occasionally observed green snow patches in alpine meadows receiving full sun, but more frequently observed green snow in well-shaded, forested sites.
 We found cells resembling Chlainomonas rubra [18] at all elevations.
 Forested sites at low elevations often contained green or orange patches of snow, predominated by green or orange ovate cells with short spines resembling Chloromonas cf. brevispina [10].

+Algae assemblages by metabarcoding

 Both 18S and rbcL amplicon libraries were dominated by ASVs that were assigned to Chlorophyta.
 Our 18S library contained 67 ASVs that were assigned to Chlorophyta and 7 ASVs to Ochrophyta, while our rbcL library contained 603 ASVs assigned to Chlorophyta and 41 to Trebouxiophyceae.
 Negative controls did not contain Qubit-detectable amounts of DNA.
 Our rbcL library contained higher ASV and OTU diversity than 18S: t-SNE clustering generated 9 rbcL OTUs, compared with just 4 18S OTUs (Supplementary Figure S6).
 The most frequent rbcL taxonomic assignments at genus level were Chloromonas, Chlainomonas, and Sanguina.
 Although most ASVs were not assigned to genus level, most ASVs clustered near one of these genera in NMDS ordination (Figure 2).
 Several rbcL OTUs were dominated by ASVs that were not assigned to genus level, including three OTUs closely related to Chloromonas, and one Chlamydomonadaceae OTU that was only assigned to the family level.

 The composition of 18S and rbcL libraries varied with elevation (Figure 3; Figure 4).
 Sanguina was absent below 1500 m in both 18S and rbcL.
 High elevation samples contained an unannotated OTU of Chloromonas that was absent from low elevation sites (Figure 3, “Chloromonas C”).
 Additionally, the three highest elevation sites uniquely contained ASVs with a best BLAST match to Raphidonema longiseta (KM462868.1)—interestingly, all of these samples were taken from snow overlying glacier.
 The two high alpine green snow samples were dominated by two different OTUs of Chloromonas, which were also both found in sites below treeline.
 Chlainomonas was prevalent at all elevations, and Chloromonas krienitzii was predominant in our low elevation sites.

+Snow colour transition

 We observed snow algae blooms dominated by Chloromonas krienitzii transition from green to orange from May to June (Figure 5).
 At two sites we observed snow melt channels or runnels containing high concentrations of snow algae.
 In May and early June these sites contained green snow hidden 2 to 5 cm below the white snow surface, but upon subsequent visits the same location contained orange snow at the surface, whose morphologies resembled published images of the Chloromonas krienitzii lineage [10].
 We compared 18S and rbcL metabarcode profiles of green subsurface and orange surface snow, and found both contained high relative abundance of Chloromonas krienitzii.
 Although we did not detect Chlainomonas in cell counts, the surface samples contained nearly double the relative abundance of Chlainomonas from the subsurface samples.

 Discussion